From the ashes of nearly a billion dollars, Ample resurrects Better Place’s battery swapping business model – TechCrunch

 Ample says it only takes weeks to set up one of its charging pods at a facility and that the company’s charging drivers on energy delivered per mile.
 “We achieve economics that are 10% to 20% cheaper than gas.
 We are profitable on day one,” said Hassounah.

 Uber is the first step.
 Ample is focused on fleets first and is in talks with multiple, undisclosed municipalities to get their cars added to the system.
-So far, Ample has done thousands of swaps, according to Hassounah with just Uber drivers alone.
+So far, Ample has done thousands of swaps, according to Hassounah, with just Uber drivers alone.

 The cars can also be charged at traditional charging facilities, Hassounah said, and the company’s billing system knows the split between the amount of energy it delivers versus another charging outlet, Hassounah said.

-“So far, in the use cases that we have, for ride sharing it’s individual drivers who pay,” said de Souza.
-With the five fleets that Ample expects to deploy with later this year the company expects to have the fleet managers and owners pay for. charging.
+“So far, in the use cases that we have, for ridesharing it’s individual drivers who pay,” said de Souza.
+With the five fleets that Ample expects to deploy with later this year the company expects to have the fleet managers and owners pay for charging.

-Some of the inspiration for Ample came from Hassounah’s earlier experience working at One laptop per child, where he was forced to rethink assumptions about how the laptops would be used, the founder said.
+Some of the inspiration for Ample came from Hassounah’s earlier experience working at One Laptop per Child, where he was forced to rethink assumptions about how the laptops would be used, the founder said.

-“Initially i worked on the keyboard display and then quickly realized the challenge was in the field and developed a framework for creating infrastructure,” Hassounah said.
+“Initially I worked on the keyboard display and then quickly realized the challenge was in the field and developed a framework for creating infrastructure,” Hassounah said.

 The problem was the initial design of the system did not take into account lack of access to power for laptops at children’s homes.
 So the initiative developed a charging unit for swapping batteries.
 Children would use their laptops over the course of the day and take them home, and when they needed a fresh charge, they would swap out the batteries.